 TGbe editor: Modify the text starting in P370L31 as below:

-If the EHT AP receives a CTS frame in response to its transmitted MU-RTS TXS Trigger frame to a non-AP EHT STA with the TXOP Sharing Mode subfield equal to 1, then the AP shall not transmit any PPDU within the allocated time specified in the MU-RTS TXS Trigger frame unless: — The PPDU carries an immediate response that is solicited by the non-AP STA(#4188). — The CS mechanism indicates that the medium is idle at the TxPIFS slot boundary after the end of either the transmission of (#7714)an immediate response frame sent to that STA or the reception of (#7714)a frame from that STA that did not require an immediate response.
+If the EHT AP determines that its transmission of an MU-RTS TXS Trigger frame to a non-AP EHT STA with the TXOP Sharing Mode subfield equal to 1 is successful (see 26.2.6.2 MU-RTS Trigger frame transmission) (#4191,5242), then the AP shall not transmit any PPDU within the allocated time specified in the MU-RTS TXS Trigger frame unless: — The PPDU carries an immediate response that is solicited by the non-AP STA(#4188). — The CS mechanism indicates that the medium is idle at the TxPIFS slot boundary after the end of either the transmission of (#7714)an immediate response frame sent to that STA or the reception of (#7714)a frame from that STA that did not require an immediate response.

-If the EHT AP receives a CTS frame in response to its transmitted MU-RTS TXS Trigger frame to a non-AP EHT STA(#8315) with the TXOP Sharing Mode subfield equal to 2, then the AP shall not transmit any PPDU(#7328) within the allocated time specified in the MU-RTS TXS Trigger frame unless the PPDU carries an immediate response that is solicited by the non-AP STA(#4190)(#5152).
+If the EHT AP determines that the transmission of an MU-RTS TXS Trigger frame to a non-AP EHT STA(#8315) with the TXOP Sharing Mode subfield equal to 2 is successful (#4191,5242), then the AP shall not transmit any PPDU(#7328) within the allocated time specified in the MU-RTS TXS Trigger frame unless the PPDU carries an immediate response that is solicited by the non-AP STA(#4190)(#5152).

-If in response to a transmitted MU-RTS TXS Trigger frame the EHT AP receives a CTS frame from the nonAP STA that was allocated time in that Trigger frame, then the AP may transmit a PPDU after the end of the allocated time and before its TXNAV timer has expired if any of the following conditions are satisfied: — The medium is determined to be idle by the CS mechanism at the end of the allocated time in which case it may transmit (#7809)a PIFS after the end of the allocated time. — The last PPDU transmission by the AP ended less than aSIFSTime before the end of the allocated time in which case it may transmit (#7810)a SIFS after the end of the last PPDU transmission. — The medium is determined to be busy by the CS mechanism at the end of the allocated time in which case it may transmit after the CS mechanism (see 10.3.2.1 (CS mechanism)) indicates that the medium is idle at the TxPIFS slot boundary.
+If the EHT AP determines that the transmission of an MU-RTS TXS Trigger frame is successful (#4191,4192, 8319, 5242, 5965), then the AP may transmit a PPDU after the end of the allocated time and before its TXNAV timer has expired if any of the following conditions are satisfied: — The medium is determined to be idle by the CS mechanism at the end of the allocated time in which case it may transmit (#7809)a PIFS after the end of the allocated time. — The last PPDU transmission by the AP ended less than aSIFSTime plus 24 µs (#8184) before the end of the allocated time in which case it may transmit (#7810)a SIFS after the end of the last PPDU transmission.

+Note- The number 24 µs is chosen to correspond to the transmission of the shortest typical frame (CTS) transmitted at highest Ctrl MCS rate of 54 Mbps(#8184). (#4191, 8319, 5965)

-If in response to a transmitted MU-RTS TXS Trigger frame the EHT AP receives a CTS frame from the nonAP STA that was allocated time in that Trigger frame and the CS mechanism indicates that the medium is busy at the end of the allocated time, then the AP might transmit at TxPIFS slot boundary as described above or invoke the backoff procedure as described in 10.23.2.2 (EDCA backoff procedure) or wait for the TXNAV timer to expire and invoke the backoff procedure,.
+If the EHT AP determines that the transmission of the MU-RTS TXS Trigger frame is successful (#4191)and the CS mechanism indicates that the medium is busy at the end of the allocated time, then the AP might transmit after the CS mechanism indicates that the medium is idle at the TxPIFS slot boundary or invoke the backoff procedure as described in 10.23.2.2 (EDCA backoff procedure) or wait for the TXNAV timer to expire and invoke the backoff procedure (#4191,4192, 8319, 5242, 5965).